[3.12] Necromantic Scribe - [Fun Playstyle] [6.5k Life] [5mil boss dps]

 Due to the new awakener orb mechanics, it is now possible to systematically craft a helm with enchant as follows.

-In 3.9, this is now craftable from an enchanted non-elder base by using one of the new influence exalted orbs on your enchanted base helmet, applying an awakener orb, consuming an elder helmet and transferring the influence to your enchanted base.
+This is now craftable from an enchanted non-elder base by using one of the new influence exalted orbs on your enchanted base helmet, applying an awakener orb, consuming an elder helmet and transferring the influence to your enchanted base.
 You can then proceed to craft the affixes as detailed further below.

 Have a look at PoE DB for information on which influence type you would prefer to add, based on their pool of modifiers.
 I do not recommend using Hunter, as it has a cold damage to spells modifier which will be amplified by using a Frigid Fossil.